Automatic dispatching and scheduling of a fleet via REST API

 Fleet tour-planning, tour-optimization or sometimes also called fleet orchestration solves the task, e.g. 10 heterogeneous vehicles (3.5t, 40t etc. in a fleet) with 100 transportation orders; which transportation orders should be delivered by which vehicles, in which order, taking into account capacity constraints, such as volume, payload, service times as well as driving and rest periods of the drivers.
 The product is suitable for delivering previously defined freight or service orders in a cost-minimized manner for the transport company (if capacities are too low, transportation orders are also rejected, i.e. they must then be scheduled for another time).
 Weights and thus loaded- and empty-kilometers are taken into account, as well as heterogeneous vehicles in terms of costs and their physical properties (e.g. consumption but also loading volume/payload).
 It is suitable for cargo, passenger and service tasks on trucks, vans and cars.

 Many to many with random pick up and delivery stops.
 Depot to customer, customer to depot, customer to customer in one optimization run.
+Suitable for inbound, outbound, just-in-time for FTL (full truck load) and LTL (less-than-truckload).

 The AI-supported determination of the ETA and thus the calculation of the driving time gives you exact predictions about the arrival times and thus allows you to plan much more realistically.
 The system uses the value-based routing engine to evaluate the transportation orders, but also to resolve them into routes.
 The results can thus be exported as turn-by-turn navigation to a carrier app or navigation device (e.g. our own navigation app).
 The optimized solutions can be imported into your existing system, e.g. into the plan board of the TMS via REST-API, and the rest of the system can continue to be used as before.
 (Dynamic rescheduling and overnight optimization are in development and coming soon.)